edgeworx/docs/content/en/docs/more/maintenance.md

 aliases:
   - /maintenance
 ---
-This document explains how maintenance and updates are performed on Darcy Cloud.
+This document explains how maintenance and updates are performed on Edgeworx Cloud.

 During a maintenance window, you can learn about service availability at [status.edgeworx.io](https://status.edgeworx.io).
 You can find out about upcoming maintenance events in the [changelog](/docs/more/changelog).
-And at any time, you can reach out to [Darcy Support](mailto:support@edgeworx.io).
+And at any time, you can reach out to [Edgeworx Support](mailto:support@edgeworx.io).

 ## Affected Systems

-A maintenance event can affect one or both of Darcy Cloud or the attached edge nodes.
+A maintenance event can affect one or both of Edgeworx Cloud or the attached edge nodes.

-- **Darcy Cloud maintenance**: Darcy Cloud [Portal](https://cloud.edgeworx.io) and [API](https://api.edgeworx.io/v1/docs).
+- **Edgeworx Cloud maintenance**: Edgeworx Cloud [Portal](https://cloud.edgeworx.io) and [API](https://api.edgeworx.io/v1/docs).
 - **Edge Node maintenance**: updates to the agent software and/or configuration installed on your edge devices.

-### Darcy Cloud
+### Edgeworx Cloud

-Typical Darcy Cloud maintenance is invisible to the end user.
+Typical Edgeworx Cloud maintenance is invisible to the end user.
 That is to say, there is no interruption to service, and you may not have noticed that the update has occurred.
 We refer to this as a [Zero-Impact Maintenance](#zero-impact-maintenance) event.
 However, on occasion